 Ivory Coast's all-time leading goalscorer and one of the greatest African players ever, Drogba was prolific for his country.
 The Chelsea legend netted 65 goals for the Elephants, earning a century of caps before calling time on his international career in 2014.

-He's in 26th right now, but in all likelihood Lukaku will finish his career in the top ten of all international goalscorers at the very least.
+He's in joint 22nd right now, but in all likelihood Lukaku will finish his career in the top ten of all international goalscorers at the very least.

 Remarkably clinical, the striker has glorious playmakers around him for Belgium and still has plenty of years to add to his current haul of strikes.